robb-romans/dotfiles/README.md

 - `functions/*` - zsh functions and autocomplete completion definitions
 - `symlinks/*` - any files ending in `*.symlink` get linked by the `./setup` script into your home directory with the suffix removed (e.g. `gitignore.symlink` becomes `~/.gitignore`)

+### Local files containing secrets

+Use the `~/.localrc` file to export sensitive variables such as access tokens in Zsh.
+This file is backed up and restored by Mackup.

 ## License